 A Review of Neuroscience-Based Assessment Tools

 There is no shortage of brilliant Neuroscience research, which can be both exciting and overwhelming.
 The sheer amount of new findings is sometimes difficult to consume.
-After certifying and training hundreds of change leaders we've learned that it can often be unclear how to apply this new knowledge in ways that provides value in real world-settings (hopefully this article will help on that front).
+After certifying and training hundreds of change leaders, one of the things that seems to come up frequently is applicability.
+It can sometimes be unclear how to apply this new vast knowledge in ways that provide value in real world-settings.

 The purpose of this article is to review one specific application area where Neuroscience findings have crystalized into powerful, tangible application models: assessment tools.
-In particular, I'll review and compare three neuroscience-based assessment tools, looking at their significant contribution to facilitating change in general and difficult change in particular from my subjective perspective as a change facilitator or "user."
+In particular, I'll review and compare three leading neuroscience-based assessment tools, looking at their significant contribution to facilitating change in general and difficult change in particular from my subjective perspective as a change facilitator, "user," and Certifying Partner.

 Three excellent Neuroscience-based diagnostic or assessment tools that can support change in general and difficult change in particular are: